 Graduate level interns from Northwestern University provide weekly on-site speech and language therapy to young children who are referred by their teachers and parents for services.
 Therapy is provided on-site at St. Vincent de Paul Center and weekly progress summaries are provided to teachers and parents so that they may support the children’s language development at home and in the classroom.

 Notre Dame Americorp

 NDMVA is a service program that promotes literacy and education by placing committed volunteers at host sites.
 Marillac Social Center is a placement site, and also houses NDMVA’s Chicago office

-The Ounce invests in healthy development of at risk infants, toddlers and pre-school children.
-The Ounce supports Marillac's Teen Parent Program, Project Hope, both in funding and staff training.
+Start Early invests in healthy development of at risk infants, toddlers and pre-school children.
+Start Early supports Marillac's Teen Parent Program, Project Hope, both in funding and staff training.

 Practitioners in Aging